-The CARE95 Amplified Big Button Phone is not only a practical tool for the elderly user with its clear to read big button layout, but is also a useful aid for those with sight, hearing and dexterity related impairments.
+The CARE95 Big Button Amplified Speakerphone is not only a practical tool for the elderly user with its clear to read big button layout, but is also a useful aid for those with sight, hearing and dexterity related impairments.

 It is an affordable and easy to use phone, and would be a great option for any design conscious corded phone buyer.

-Key Features of this model include; three one touch memories, 10 number quick dial memories, ringer volume control, visual ring indicator, and extra loud ringer (ip to 95dBA).
+Key Features of this model include; three one touch memories, 10 number quick dial memories, ringer volume control, visual ring indicator, and extra loud ringer (up to 95dBA).

 WARNING: If connected via the NBN, this product may not be able to make calls during a power outage, please check with your service provider.

 Q. Will I have to get a new phone handset if I connect to the nbn™ network?

 A. All Oricom phones supplied for the past 10 years will work.
 Any other brand of phone should work over an NBN™ fixed line service unless it is a very old rotary dial or pulse dial-based phone.